reiddraper/reiddraper.com/posts/writing-simple-check.md

 test, and applying to values to the function the tree is traversed, we're able to use `fmap` to lazily apply to function to the entire tree.
 We then need only traverse a tree of booleans (representing test success or failure).
 This allows for a higher-level of abstraction.
-Fortunately, Clojure let's us mimic this, as long as our types are represented as lazy sequences.
+Fortunately, Clojure lets us mimic this, as long as our types are represented as lazy sequences.
 To represent a large tree, we use a two-element vector, where the first element is the top value in the tree, and the second element is a lazy sequence, representing the children.